pearjoint/smoothio/README.md

 	- *instance.js* -- NodeJS entry point / bootstrap script.
 Performs compiles, sets up file watching, starts the ../_cscript/Instance.cs
 	- *instance.sh* -- respawning daemon-like terminal-based runner for instance.js (for development; in the end user-deployable distribution SmoothioDaemon will be used instead)
 - **_misc** -- random development helpers that will not be included in the end user-deployable distribution
-- **_src** -- OS-specific source code that is not compiled at runtime but at buid time and will not be included in the end user-deployable distribution
+- **_src** -- OS-specific source code that is not compiled at runtime (like the _cscript CoffeeScripts etc.) but at buid time and will not be included in the end user-deployable distribution